FAQ

 Atypical antidepressants such as Bupropion (sold under the brand name Wellbutrin) and Buspirone (sold under the brand name Buspar) are often prescribed as a way to counteract the sexual symptoms of antidepressants.

 Unfortunately, in regard to PSSD, the efficacy of these antidepressants is very hit or miss.
-There have been reports of people developing PSSD from atypical antidepressants, others have reported that their condition was permanently worsened after taking them.
+There have been reports of people developing PSSD from atypical antidepressants, and others have reported that their condition was permanently worsened after taking them.
+Always consult your doctor before making any changes to your medication.

 It is uncertain how medication can cause PSSD and why the condition can last so long after discontinuing.
 Nevertheless, a number of studies have produced possibly pertinent results that could indicate a mechanism for PSSD.
 The development of PSSD may be brought on by a number of different factors.